backstage/backstage/docs/features/software-templates/writing-custom-actions.md

   in some way so that they won't collide with future built-in actions that we may ship with the `scaffolder-backend` plugin.
 - `schema.input` - A `zod` or JSON schema object for input values to your function
-- `schema.output` - A `zod` or JSON schema object for values which are outputted from the function using `ctx.output`
+- `schema.output` - A `zod` or JSON schema object for values which are output from the function using `ctx.output`
 - `handler` - the actual code which is run part of the action, with a context